 With Medicare Advantage, you will typically be required to use doctors in the plan’s network and you may need a referral to see a specialist, depending on your plan.

 Original Medicare doesn’t offer extra benefits, such as vision, dental, and hearing.
 Instead, you’ll need to add on a supplement to receive these benefits.

-Some Medicare Advantage plans offer additional benefits.
+Many Medicare Advantage plans offer additional coverage benefits.